LKlinke/Prodigy/README.md

     ```bash
     ./reproduce_results.sh
     ```
 > _Note:_ The script uses predefined backends.
 Prodigy currently supports `ginac` and `sympy`.
 The former enables our C++ backend based on the GiNaC package.
 The latter employs the python computer algebra package sympy. `ginac` is generally faster than `sympy`, however for computing queries on final distributions, the current implementation relies on `sympy`.

 ## Running your own example

+### Loop-free programs

 To experiment with Prodigy on a customized loop-free example, you can just write a pGCL program and invoke prodigy.
-1. Create an example file example.pgcl, e.g., `nano myexample.pgcl`.
+1. Create an example file, e.g., `nano myexample.pgcl`.
 ```bash=
 nat a;
 nat b;